 We hear this about hunting turkey with dogs: "It's a rare and minor infraction of an obsolete rule that's no longer applicable."
 And this: "the wardens don't enforce it anyway, so why bother?"
 Because it's an injustice that needs to be righted (in certain jurisdictions).
 The traditional fall and winter seasons date back to the 1600's, much older than the spring season (1950's), which only came about as a way to stop shooting the hens that were just transplanted.
-Now, we have hunters from their teens to their eighties who think THE time to hunt turkeys is in the spring.
-Actually fall and winter have always been the traditional time for the harvest, and hunting of all game, primarily because the turkeys are more abundant, and they taste much better in the fall than in the spring.
+Now, we have hunters from 9 to 99, who think the time to hunt turkeys is in the spring.
+Fall and winter have always been the traditional time for the harvest, and hunting of all game, primarily because turkeys are more abundant, and they taste much better in fall, than in the spring.
 The mean life expectancy of wild turkeys is only 1.3 to 1.6 years, so it makes sense to harvest them in fall, because so many won't make it through their second winter anyway.
-We want everybody to have turkey for Christmas, that's why we work to change the rules for future hunters, and for those who long for the old time tradition.
+We want everybody to have turkey for Christmas, that's one reason why we work to change the rules.
+Also for future hunters, and those who long for the old time tradition.

 - - - State/Province News - - -

 From MO to SC, biologists worry over the decline

 for gobblers is scheduled in a few counties with a historical fall

 hunting tradition.
 Interestingly, the first established legal turkey

 seasons in the nation were in the fall season only.
 Alabama was the first state to experiment